6PATyCb/willow/README.md

 ```
 ./utils.sh install
 ```
 then you can customize esp-idf and Willow.
-Set wifi SSID, PASS and UI Language
+Set wifi SSID, PASS, WAS URL and UI Language
 ```
 ./utils.sh config
 ```